cassamajor/Recipes/Breakfast/Oatmeal.md

 - [ ] 1/2 cup frozen blueberries
 - [ ] 1/2 tsp ground cinnamon

-> Serving size 7+
+> Serving size 5+
 - [ ] 2 bananas, sliced
 - [ ] 2 apples, shredded
-- [ ] 10 strawberries, sliced
+- [ ] 20 strawberries, sliced
-- [ ] 2 2/3 cups of Almond milk
+- [ ] 5 cups of Almond milk
-- [ ] 2 cups Oatmeal
+- [ ] 5 cups Oatmeal
-- [ ] 1/2 cup frozen pineapples
+- [ ] 1 cup frozen pineapples
-- [ ] 1/2 cup frozen blueberries
+- [ ] 2 cups frozen blueberries
-- [ ] 1/2 tsp ground cinnamon
+- [ ] 1 tsp ground cinnamon

-1. Pour Almond milk into pot.
-Add cinnamon and set stove on low.
+1. Add Almond milk, cinnamon, frozen blueberries, and frozen pineapples into a pot.
+Set stove on low.
-2. When the milk begins to steam, add oatmeal, frozen blueberries, and frozen pineapples
+2. When the milk begins to steam, add oatmeal.
-3. Once the oatmeal is cooked, add the bananas and stir for 20 seconds.
+3. Once the oatmeal is cooked, add the bananas.
+Stir then let sit for 1 minute.
-4. Turn off the stove, add the strawberries.
-Stir for 10 seconds.
+4. Turn off the stove and add the strawberries.
+Stir and let sit for 5 minutes.
 5. Add apples, serve immediately.